“Quick Tip”- Call us if you want the rates for the companies that will issue life insurance for SBA loans the fastest”

 If you are not in a rush and are willing to go thru the full medical underwriting process this will give you the lowest rate.

-Also, it is very important to understand that if you have some pre-existing medical history or current medical history you must speak to an expert agent who can find you the most affordable coverage based on your medical history.
+Also, it is very important to understand that if you have some pre-existing medical history such as heart disease, diabetes, crohn’s disease, MS, etc. you must speak to an expert agent who can find you the most affordable coverage based on your medical history.

 As with any life insurance policy, the rates are determined by a number of factors.
 Primarily rates are based on age, sex, tobacco use an amount of coverage.